 One of the goals of online training sessions is to offer participants the knowledge they need to learn and have access to.
-Some training sessions could be more challenging and difficult than others, only because the information they need to retain is new and complicated.
+Some training sessions could be more challenging than others, only because the information they need to retain is new and complicated.
 Well, one of the microlearning rules every online training developer must follow is the use of templates.

 Seeing huge chunks of text in an online presentation will make the training appear boring and dull.
 Who wants to take part in a training session where you only see the text?
-So, it is important to add graphics, photos, and videos to make the learning process easier.
+So, it is important to add graphics, photos, and videos to make learning easier.

 At the same time, it is important to make sure not to make your training too visual.
 Some information can be lost if you only aim to send it through videos or infographics.
 Therefore, it is important to use templates.
 This will help you, as a training developer, to follow an organized and logical structure, but also boost the learning process of the participants.

 3. Practical Applications